swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 }
 ```

-This would allow us to cut down on the noise of passing the isolated-on parameter explicitly, and we could rely on capturing the worker and propagating isolation semantics -- similar to how a `Task {}` initializer captures the "self" implicitly, but generalized to parameters of functions, and not just lexical scope:
+This would allow us to cut down on the noise of passing the isolated-on parameter explicitly and avoid a hop to the global executor before the task eventually hops back to the intended actor.
+Today, if we were to allow a default actor's executor to be used as `TaskExecutor`, a similar API could be made that would look like this:

 ```swift
 actor Worker { func work() {} }